Grants awarded

 Core funding

-To enable Public.Resource.Org to expand its work in three key areas: edicts of government, text and data mining and access to knowledge.
+To enable Public.Resource.Org to expand its work in three key areas: access to edicts of government, text and data mining and access to knowledge.

 $5,000,000